LucasGrasso/gic/README.md

 ```

-# GIC - The progamming language for FOL
+# GIC - The programming language for FOL

 This project was made for educational pourposes, to learn about the implementation of a programming language.